“Borrow the Internet” with a Wi-Fi Hotspot

 Here’s how it works:

-- Keep your device for up to 4 weeks.
+• Keep your device for up to four weeks.
 It is non-renewable, but you can place another hold after you return it.

-- Wi-Fi Hotspots can be picked up and returned to the Main (Downtown) Library and the Robert Crown Library.
+• Wi-Fi Hotspots can be picked up and returned to the Main (Downtown) Library and the Robert Crown Branch Library.

 For more information about this internet lending program, please call 847-448-8620.

-Thanks to the support of Mayor Hagerty and the Good Neighbor Fund from Northwestern University, the Evanston Public Library was able to purchase an additional 50 hot spots (for a total of 145) to meet the needs of residents throughout Evanston who do not have internet at home.
+Thanks to the support of former Evanston mayor, Steve Hagerty, and the Good Neighbor Fund from Northwestern University, the Library was able to purchase these hotspots to meet the needs of residents throughout Evanston who do not have internet at home.